bitextor/bitextor/docs/CONFIG.md

 lang2: en
 ```

-Two strategies are implemented in Bitextor for document alignment.
-The first one uses bilingual lexica to compute word-overlapping-based similarity metrics; these metrics are combined with other features that are extracted from HTML files and used by a linear regressor to obtain a similarity score.
-The second one uses an external machine translation (MT) and a [TF/IDF](https://en.wikipedia.org/wiki/Tf%E2%80%93idf) similarity metric computed on the original documents in one of the languages, and the translation of the documents of the other language.
+Different strategies are implemented in Bitextor for document alignment:

+1. It uses a bilingual lexica to compute word-overlapping-based similarity metrics; these metrics are combined with other features that are extracted from HTML files and used by a linear regressor to obtain a similarity score.
+2. It uses an external machine translation (MT) and a [TF/IDF](https://en.wikipedia.org/wiki/Tf%E2%80%93idf) similarity metric computed on the original documents in one of the languages, and the translation of the documents of the other language.
+3. [Neural Document Aligner](https://github.com/bitextor/neural-document-aligner) or NDA: it embeds each sentence from each document to an embedding space and merge them in order to have a semantic representation of the document in the resulted embedding.

 ```yaml
 documentAligner: externalMT
 ```

-The variable `documentAligner` can take two different values, each of them taking a different document-alignment strategy:
+The variable `documentAligner` can take different values, each of them taking a different document-alignment strategy:

 * `DIC`: selects the strategy using bilingual lexica and a linear regressor
 * `externalMT`: selects the strategy using MT, in this case using an external MT script (provided by the user) that reads source-language text from the standard input and writes the translations to the standard output
+* `NDA`: selects the strategy using embeddings from [SentenceTransformers](https://www.sbert.net/)

 ### Using bilingual lexica